 In 2010, after five and one-half years of research and writing, Terry published, “Next Stop on Grandpa’s Road, History and Architecture of Nashville Chattanooga and St Louis Railway Depots and Terminals”.

-Following graduation in 2010, Ward joined the railroad consulting firm R.L.
+Following graduation in 2010, Davidson joined the railroad consulting firm R.L.
 Banks & Associates, Inc., with which he has developed expertise in railroad infrastructure and equipment appraisals, business plan development, transaction support, and strategic planning.

-In 2011 Ward worked with preservationists and practitioners to found the 501c(3) not-for-profit Coalition for Sustainable Rail, where he serves as President.
+In 2011 Davidson worked with preservationists and practitioners to found the 501c(3) not-for-profit Coalition for Sustainable Rail, where he serves as president.
 Working with the University of Minnesota, CSR is dedicated to: 1) Innovation – supporting and advancing sustainable modern steam, fuel, energy and transportation technologies; 2) Preservation – promoting the safe and efficient operation and preservation of historic rail equipment; and 3) Education – conducting informational activities to increase awareness of those technologies.

-In addition to designing the logos and graphic standards of NSPS, Ward has been involved in negotiations with Metro Parks regarding 576, has served as a strategic advisor to matters ranging from fundraising strategy to facilities designs, and is involved in many of the strategic planning matters undertaken by NSPS.
+In addition to designing the logos and graphic standards of NSPS, Davidson has been involved in negotiations with Metro Parks regarding 576, has served as a strategic advisor to matters ranging from fundraising strategy to facilities designs, and is involved in many of the strategic planning matters undertaken by NSPS.

 Justin Strickland was born in Charleston, South Carolina where his family cultivated what has become a life-long passion for all things railroading.
 At the age of 12, his father was transferred to Georgia where Justin graduated in 2001, a stone throw away from the former NC&StL mainline in Acworth.
 At the age of 15, Justin was introduced to his first railroad related position as a Commissary Attendant and later Car Host aboard the Blue Ridge Scenic Railway.
 He later affiliated himself as an employee, volunteer or contractor for several noteworthy entities, including the Tennessee Valley Railroad Museum, Hiawassee River Rail Adventure, Southeastern Railway Museum, Six Flags Over Georgia Railroad, Delta Queen Steamboat, along with others.

 In 2006, Chattanooga became his adopted home as he took a position at the Chattanooga Choo Choo Hotel & Vacation Complex as the Resident Historian.
-During his tenure, he assisted with the 2007 National Railway Historical Society Convention and furthered his for his book entitled ‘Chattanooga’s Terminal Station’.
+During his tenure, he assisted with the 2007 National Railway Historical Society Convention and furthered his research for his book entitled ‘Chattanooga’s Terminal Station’.
 In 2009, the book debuted as the only publication dedicated to the world-famous depot.
 One of his greatest passions is the history and culture behind our nation’s passenger rail system.
-Justin continues to reside in North Chattanooga, where he is the Director of Sales for Marriott on the Chattanooga.
+Justin continues to reside in North Chattanooga, where he is the Director of Sales for Marriott on the Chattanooga riverfront.